 Keywords Project

-The Keywords Project is a collaborative research initiative investigating 'key' words prominently used in social debate in English.
-Different meanings available for each keyword - varying both in specific sense and in evaluative implication – can confuse rather than progress discussion in which the word is used.
-The project aims to contribute to our understanding of notions such as 'public conversation' by publishing short entries on approximately 100 such 'keywords', along with a project archive of longer essays and materials, plus audio and video.
+The Keywords Project is a collaborative research initiative investigating 'key' words prominently used but also contested in social debate in English.
+Different meanings available for each keyword, which vary both in specific sense and in evaluative implication, can confuse rather than progress discussion in which the word is used.
+The project aims to contribute to our understanding of the processes involved in 'public conversation' and civil society more widely by publishing short entries on approximately 100 such 'keywords', along with a project archive of longer essays and materials, plus audio and video.

 Keyword Search